jalogisch/OpenSourceDay2018/DeepDive.md

 ##creation
 ]
 .right-column[
-* construct rules with data
+* Construct rules with data
-  - or know how your data will be transformed
+  - Or know how your data will be transformed
-* test rules
+* Test rules
-  - have a test system
+  - Have a test system
-  - know that adjustance need time
+  - Know that adjustance need time
-* do not expect valid data with first message
+* Do not expect valid data with first message
 ]

 ---

 .left-column[
-#rule
+#Rule
-##creation
+##Creation
 ]

 .right-column[
-* access fields with `$message.field_name`
+* Access fields with `$message.field_name`
-* field need to be present
+* Field need to be present
-* field typ need to be set in rules
+* Field typ need to be set in rules
 ]

 ---

 .left-column[
-#rule
+#Rule
-##creation
+##Creation
 ]

 .right-column[
-* field need to be present
+* Field need to be present

 ```bash
 rule "check hostname (error in server.log if missing)"